 Following the conquest of Malacca in 1511, Afonso Albuquerque sent ships to identify other ports of call on the southern coast of China.
 He was particularly interested in establishing good relations with the masters of Chinese junks and Japanese Ryuku vessels who sailed up the Pearl River Delta.
-These incursions allowed explorations of the region by Jorge Alvares in 1513 and the establishment of initial trade at Canton in 1517 by Fernao Peres de Andrade.
-But during a second trade mission in 1519 the first impressions Albuquerque worked so hard to maintain were badly damaged by Simao de Andrade, Fernao’s brother, who displayed “piratical behavior” by attacking Chinese junks.
-The younger Andrade’s actions caused a rift with China that halted trade for 30 years, despite numerous Portuguese attempts to heal relations.
+These incursions allowed explorations of the region by Jorge Alvares in 1513 and the first attempt to establish trade at Canton in 1517 by Fernao Peres de Andrade.
+But in 1519 the first impressions Albuquerque worked so hard to maintain were badly damaged by Simao de Andrade, Fernao’s brother, who displayed “piratical behavior” by attacking Chinese junks.
+The younger Andrade’s actions caused a rift with China that would last for almost 40 years, despite numerous Portuguese attempts to heal relations.
 In that time no Chinese were allowed to trade with Europeans under threat of execution.

 During the interim the Portuguese took advantage of an “irregular kind of smuggling-trade” with junk masters who ignored the ban, while also competing with Japanese pirates raiding the Chinese coast.
 Soon the discovery of the Japanese islands by Portuguese sailors in 1542 added a profitable new market, which temporarily diverted the Portuguese from China.
 When relations with the Chinese were re-established in 1550, the first exchange of goods took place during an annual fair on Sanchan Island, also the site of Jesuit Francisco Xavier’s death in 1552.
 By 1555 the trade fair was extended to Lampacao Island and the small peninsula on which Macao is located today.